mattyams/Circuit-Sword/README.md

-# This is my personal edits to Kite's already awesome Circuit Sword Software for my own GBZ.
+# This are my personal edits to Kite's already awesome Circuit Sword Software for my own GBZ.
 All credit goes to him.

 # Circuit Sword Software
 Power management and safe shutdown software for the Circuit Sword.